Richard Curtis: Campaigning

 Curtis and Lenny Henry are co-founders and co-creators of Comic Relief.
 He is also a founder of Make Poverty History.
 He organised the Live 8 concerts with Bob Geldof to publicise poverty, particularly in Africa, and pressure G8 leaders to adopt his proposals for ending it.
 He has written of his work in The Observer in the Global development section in 2005.

 Curtis helped spearhead the launch of the Robin Hood tax campaign in 2010.
 The campaign fights for a 0.05% tax levied on each bank trade ranging from shares to foreign exchange and derivatives that could generate $700bn worldwide and be spent on measures to combat domestic and international poverty as well as fight climate change.

 In October 2010, a short film created by Curtis titled No Pressure was released by the 10:10 campaign in Britain to promote climate change politics.
 The film depicted a series of scenes in which people were asked if they were going to participate in the 10:10 campaign, told there was "no pressure" to do so, but if they did not, they were blown up at the press of a red button.

 Reaction was mixed, but the video was swiftly removed from the organisation's website.

 In March 2011, Curtis apologised following a complaint by the British Stammering Association about 2011 Comic Relief's opening skit, a parody by Lenny Henry of the 2010 film The King's Speech.

 Curtis talked the producer of American Idol into doing a show wherein celebrities journeyed into Africa and experienced the level of poverty for themselves.
 It was called American Idol: Idol Gives Back.
 In 2014, he publicly backed "Hacked Off" and its campaign in support of UK press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable."

 In August 2014, Curtis was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In 2020, Curtis co-founded the climate finance campaign Make My Money Matter.
 According to Campaign Director David Hayman the campaign "is all about helping people understand the impact of their money and how helping them think that if they are saving for retirement, what kind of retirement is their money saving for?
 What kind of world is it building?"

-In 2021, he joined the Rewriting Extinction campaign to fight the climate and biodiversity crisis through comics.
+In 2021, Curtis joined the Rewriting Extinction campaign to fight the climate and biodiversity crisis through comics.
 He wrote a comic story in collaboration with War and Peas named "Woke".
 It was printed in the book The Most Important Comic Book on Earth: Stories to Save the World which was released on 28 October 2021 by DK.

+In July 2026, Curtis was among 120 people who wrote an open letter, organised by Patriotic Millionaires, to Prime Minister Andy Burnham, in which they asked to be taxed more.